peterosterlund2/droidfish/README.md

     * `+- ` : White has a decisive advantage
     * `-+ ` : Black has a decisive advantage

-  **Note!** When a game is exported in PGN format the *Before* comment for one move is merged with the *After* comment for the previous move, if there is a previous move adjacent to the current move in the PGN data.
-The *Before* comment should therefore only be used when this is not the case, such as at the start of the game or at the start of a variation.

 * *Add opening name*: Adds or updates the `ECO` and `Opening` PGN headers based on information from the ECO (Encyclopedia of Chess Openings) database and the main line in the current game.